Review and road test of the Audi R8 Coupe

 Cost of Ownership

 The R8 may well be the sensible mid-engined supercar but don't let that lull you into the false belief that it'll be cheap to run.
 Still, Audi has done its best.
-The V10 FSI powerplant now comes with direct and indirect injection and Cylinder on Demand technology linked to a hi-tech start-stop system that'll cut the engine when you don't need it, stuck in traffic or waiting at the lights.
+The V10 FSI powerplant comes with direct and indirect injection and Cylinder on Demand technology linked to a hi-tech start-stop system that'll cut the engine when you don't need it, stuck in traffic or waiting at the lights.
 Then there's the Multimaterial Audi Space Frame construction that helps to reduce weight by up to 50kg.

-Audi R8 review by Jonathan Crouch
+Audi R8 Coupe review by Jonathan Crouch